ansible/ansible/docsite/rst/developing_program_flow_modules.rst

 Modules
 =======

-This is an in-depth dive into understanding Ansible's program flow to execute modules.
-It will be of use to people working on the portions of the Core Ansible Engine that execute a module, it may be of interest to people writing Ansible Modules, and people simply wanting to use Ansible Modules will likely not find anything helpful here.
+This in-depth dive helps you understand Ansible's program flow to execute modules.
+It is written for people working on the portions of the Core Ansible Engine that execute a module.
+Those writing Ansible Modules may also find this in-depth dive to be of interest, but individuals simply using Ansible Modules will not likely find this to be helpful.

 .. _flow_types_of_modules: